MadLadSquad/MadLadSquadSite/README.md

 # About us
-We're a decentralized team of developers, working on a wide variety of software.
+We're a decentralised team of developers, working on a wide variety of software.
 The goal of this organisation is to act as a partial non-profit that uses most of its earnings on supporting open-source software.

-Since 2025, MadLadSquad has been in a strategic partnership with [Heapforge](https://heapforge.com), which is our for-profit software develoment wing.
+Since 2025, MadLadSquad has been in a strategic partnership with [Heapforge](https://heapforge.com), which is our for-profit software development wing.
 Income generated from projects developed by Heapforge gets redistributed to MadLadSquad depending on the given project's reliance on a certain piece of open-source software.

 ## Games
-In the field of game development we create open source, highly moddable games.
-We prioritize player experience and we encourage all our players to work together with us in creating great digital experiences.
+In the field of game development, we create open-source, highly moddable games.
+We prioritise player experience and we encourage all our players to work together with us in creating great digital experiences.

-Depending on the project, we can use ready solutions, such as Unreal Engine for our software stack.
-For projects with more complex requirements we also have experience developing custom game engines from scratch.
+Depending on the project, we can use ready-made solutions, such as Unreal Engine, for our software stack.
+For projects with more complex requirements, we also have experience developing custom game engines from scratch.

 ## The UntitledDesktopEnvironment
 The [UntitledDesktopEnvironment](https://madladsquad.com/desktop) is a project that aims to create a completely independent